All manuscripts should be submitted via ScholarOne Manuscripts.

 The design and conduct of experiments must be sufficiently explained that readers can judge for themselves the validity of the results.
 Authors should describe how measurements were made and indicate how treatments were assigned to units or blocks, and the number of replicates.
 When common experimental designs such as randomised block or split-plot designs are used a reference is not necessary, but it is appropriate to cite a reference for little-used methods or designs, in which case the use of these methods should be justified.
 The experimental design dictates the proper method of statistical analysis and the basis of assessing the precision of treatment means.
 The precision achieved should be reported by a standard error of the treatment mean or a coefficient of variation.
 Wherever possible, the assumptions implicit in the analysis should be checked.
 Treatment comparisons such as the least significant difference (l.s.d.) may be made when the variance ratio (F value) is significant, but authors must be aware of the limitations to the use of multiple comparisons.
 Ultimately, the statistical analyses should highlight the biological principles embodied in the results.

+Authors are asked to submit their illustrations in electronic format.
 Electronic files of the final versions of both the text and illustrations should be sent when the paper has been accepted for publication.
 Files should be named using the paper number and appropriate identifying information (e.g. WR07001_finaltext; WR07001_Fig1).
 The text and figure captions should be sent as a single Word file, and the tables as separate Word files.
-If you are unable to supply files in Word, please contact the Editor for acceptable alternatives.
-The figures should be provided in the formats described above.
+All illustrations should conform to the general instructions for layout as follows.

 Page proofs and corrections